Annabel Patterson Prize

 Every year the Andrew Marvell Society honors an emerging scholar with the John M. Wallace Award, given for the best paper presented by an early career researcher at the Society’s annual meeting.
 The award recognises the signal contribution to Marvell studies of John M. Wallace (1928-93), Professor of English at the University of Chicago and author of the ground-breaking interdisciplinary work, Destiny his Choice: The Loyalism of Andrew Marvell (1968).
-The award is open to graduate students, independent scholars, and faculty below the rank of associate professor (i.e. within the first five years of a permanent teaching appointment).
+The award is open to graduate students, independent scholars, and faculty within five years of completing the doctorate.

 Past winners of the John M. Wallace Award:

 2018.
 Nadine Weiss (University of Cambridge), ‘Sonnets That Wreathe: Seventeenth-Century Devotional Wreathed Poems and the Case of The Coronet‘